Applicant Profile

 Study Plan

-The Basic Cycle (semesters I and II) introduces students to the theoretical and methodological foundations, indispensable for undertaking the study of literature.
-The study of classical languages and non-Hispanic literatures begins.
-The student also deals with the basic questions of literature written literature in Spanish, within a general literary context.
+The Basic Cycle introduces students to the theoretical and methodological training that is essential for addressing literary studies.
+It begins with the study of classical languages and non-Hispanic literature and addresses the basic problems of literature written in Spanish.

 Research or Concentration Areas